gilakana/gilakana.github.io/README.md

 # Design Choices:
-The font, style, color scheme to be defined here. background color for all pages #010038 partially transparent boxes appearing over photos of artworks when mouse is hovered over them color #28231e title of work appearing in partially transparent box font style description of work appearing in partially transparent box font style text color for all text #dcdcdc expandable menu as three thin elegan lines in color #dcdcdc 'home' and 'recent works' text in expandable menu font style Home page tagline heading in font style;
+The font, style, color scheme to be defined here.

+background color for all pages #010038 text color for all text #dcdcdc

+Recent works page partially transparent boxes appearing over photos of artworks when mouse is hovered over them color #28231e transparency 65%
-Home page tagline subheading in font style;
-Home page biography in font style;
-individual page for artworks 'title, year' in font style ; 'about work' in font style, description of work in font style 'connect' subheading at the bottom of every page in font style;
+'Recent works' heading on recent works page in 	DM Sans Thin 100 size 27 title of work text below photo in recent works page DM Sans Regular 400 size 18 'About this work' subheading and description of work following a line break appearing in partially transparent box in recent works page in DM Sans Regular 400 size 18

+expandable menu as three thin elegan lines in color #dcdcdc 'Home' and 'Recent works' text in expandable menu DM Sans Regular 400 size 18 vertical box appearing from top of the page until the end of the page on every page upon clicking the menu icon in colour #28231e transparency 85%

+Home page 'Painting with flowers' heading in Playfair Display regular 400 size 67 Home page 'A ritual of remembrance' subheading in Playfair Display regular 400 size 37 Home page biography body text in DM Sans Regular 400 size 18

+individual page for artworks title in DM Sans Thin 100 size 27 'year:' and 'dimensions:' in DM Sans Bold 700 size 14 ; main body text for year and dimensions in DM Sans Regular 400 size 14; main body text for descriptions of works in DM Sans Regular 400 size 18

-'find out more about me and my works in progress by following me on instagram' in font style 'instagram' link in font style;
+'CONNECT' subheading at the bottom of every page in DM Sans Thin 100 size 27 'find out more about me and my works in progress by following me on Instagram' in DM Sans Regular 400 size 14 'INSTAGRAM' link in DM Sans Regular 400 size 14;'EMAIL' link in DM Sans Regular 400 size 14.
+Both to be side by side below 'CONNECT'.
-gmail link in font style

 # Upload supporting Documents